Palo Alto, California: Public schools

 The Palo Alto Unified School District provides public education for most of Palo Alto.
 According to the National Center for Education Statistics, Palo Alto has a student-teacher ratio of 14.9, much lower than some surrounding communities.
 Juana Briones Elementary has a student/teacher ratio of 14.4.
 The school board meets at 7 p.m. on the 2nd and 4th Tuesdays of the month; the meetings are open to the public and city, cast live on Channel 28.
 Channel 28 is operated by the Mid-peninsula Community Media Center in Palo Alto, which is affiliated with the Alliance for Community Media.
 ACM represents over 2,000 PEG channels in the US.
 Government-access television (GATV) Cable TV.
-Palo Alto students attend one of two high schools, Gunn High School or Palo Alto High School.
-There are also three middle schools, JLS, Greene, and Fletcher.
+PAUSD high school students attend either Gunn High School or Palo Alto High School.
+There are three middle schools in the school district: JLS, Greene, and Fletcher.
+Fletcher students typically go to Gunn, while Greene students go to Palo Alto High School.
+JLS students are split between the two.

+PAUSD also owns the property of Cubberly Community Center, which was formerly the Ellwood P. Cubberley High School.

 The Los Altos School District and Mountain View–Los Altos Union High School District provide public education for the Monroe neighborhood portion of Palo Alto off El Camino Real south of Adobe Creek.